iftechfoundation/twine-cookbook/dicerolling/snowman/snowman_dicerolling.md

 # "Dice Rolling": Snowman (v1.3)

-*Contributed by <a href="https://github.com/videlais">@videlais</a>*

 ## Summary

-"Dice Rolling" demostrates how to create the same effects of rolling various physical dice through using Underscore.js's *_.random()* function and its interpolating functionality.
+"Dice Rolling" demostrates how to create the same effects of rolling various physical dice through using Underscore.js's *[_.random()](http://underscorejs.org/#random)* function and its interpolating functionality.

 ## Live Example